repetitioestmaterstudiorum/trees-vs-nns/README.md

 - hyperparameter optimization fox XGBoost yields a bit higher results than no tuning, but still not better than Logistic Regression for this task: ~66.90% (instead of 66.26% without tuning)
 - after letting hyperopt run for a longer time, the accuracy increased up to ~67.41% with XGBoost
 - finally, testing on test data shows that the accuracy drops by ~2% for both models
-- after using wandb.sweep instead of hyperopt, XGBoost accuracy is ~67% on train, and 65.28% on test
+- after using wandb.sweep instead of hyperopt, XGBoost accuracy is ~67% on train, and 65.28% on test. wandb sweep data: https://wandb.ai/embereagle/trees-vs-nns/reports/-23-03-07-09-28-03---VmlldzozNzIxMDcz?accessToken=5mhhip55kxj8tgkwn6m1x40nss3xq9r91ek8xixwalq0hj8whenihek14vy0sprc

 ### Next Ideas